 While all chemical peels work the same way, the ingredients that make them up, and their goals, will differ.
 Aspira Plastic Surgery offers two kinds of chemical peels: Superficial peels and medium-depth procedures.
 Just as the names suggest, each of these different procedures penetrates to a different level of your skin.

 Superficial peels will be composed of alphahydroxy acid (glycolic, fruit, or lactic acids) and seek to remove just the outermost layer of the skin.
 Superficial peels are lighter procedures.
 The amount of time for the procedure, as well as the length of its side effects, are shorter and don’t last as long.

 Medium-depth peels use trichloroacetic acid (TCA) for the peel.
 These penetrate deeper into the skin to encourage a greater amount of collagen production and to remove even more of the older skin.
 The recovery time for these procedures is slightly longer, but they result in brighter skin.

 Every patient’s results will vary and chemical peel’s side effects will depend on the amount of area being treated, and depth of the peel.
 The best thing you can do for your face after your appointment is to keep the skin moisturized and protected from the sun.
-You may feel stinging and tenderness around the treated areas and your face may swell and bruise for a few hours after your treatment.
+You may feel stinging and tenderness around the treated areas for a few hours after your treatment.
 However, these side effects are mild and short-term.